antkudruk/uniformfactory/README.md

 }
 ```

-First, you should define the following interfaces to generate wrapper
+**First**, you should define the following interfaces to generate wrapper
 implementations from:

 * **Wrapper** interface.
 It's a common interface to generate the wrapper
   classes from.
 A wrapper class is generated for each Origin class.
-* **Origin** interface to access Wrapper interface.
-It contains a single
-  method returning the wrapper object.
 * **Functional** interfaces.
 As soon as in this example you define an
   annotation to apply to multiple class members annotated with the same
   annotation, you have to define a functional interface to access each